South Carolina’s Clean Energy Role

 Luke Byars | Advisor

 Luke has 30 years experience working with South Carolina’s top public policy makers and corporate leaders.

 Luke understands public policy and how to advance both federal and state political agendas.
 Before joining First Tuesday Strategies, Luke served as United States Senator Jim DeMint’s State Director and as his campaign manager.
 Luke also served at as Public Affairs Director for Lieutenant Governor Bob Peeler and as the State Taxpayer Rights Advocate and Business Ombudsman for the South Carolina Department of Revenue.

 Luke has helped run winning campaigns in South Carolina, Virginia, Mississippi, North Carolina and Florida.
-He was named South Carolina’s Executive Director for the Dole Kemp presidential campaign in 1996.
-Before that, Luke worked for the Republican National Committee (RNC) as Deputy Director of Voter Programs and traveled the country speaking at campaign management schools and helping to recruit local and state conservative candidates.
+He was named South Carolina’s Director for the Dole Kemp presidential campaign in 1996.
+Before that, Luke worked for the Republican National Committee (RNC) as Deputy Director of Voter Programs and traveled the country speaking at campaign schools and helping recruit local and state conservative candidates.